vita-student-projects/group42_3DMOT/README.md

  *Pedestrian*   | 0.57   | 0.57   |  53.98 |  9  | 39   | 172  | 9550 | -
  *Cyclist*      | 6.18   | 4.60   |  81.89 |  5  | 8    | 42   | 1239 | -
  *Overall*      | 28.43  | 24.89  |  70.32 |  35 | 141  | 1451 | 12085| -

+## Finally
+From the results we can say that our contribution ...
+TODO!!!

+We could probably improve the result if we fine-tuned the visual models on our dataset.
+This would be the natural next step.
+However, being new to projects of this magnitude, we initially found it difficult working on a project this size and to just implement the contributions we have made thus far.
+Another challenge has been working on SCITAS, both the author's personal computers run on windows, thus neither were epsecially comfortable in the beginning wokring on linux machines, and sending jobs to the clusters seemed almost impossible.
+Also adding the KITTI dataset to SCITAS seemed like quite a hassle in the beginning.

+However, we are feel that we have grown more comfortable and proficient with working on existing large-scale projects, working with remote connections on Linux systems, sending jobs to clusters, and managing substantial datasets.
+And if we would have done it again, we would probably start with fine-tuning a existing visual model.
+We would probably try a model with even stronger feature representations such as CLIP from OpenAI, and compare it with others.
+Additionally, we would try to make it truely online, and not pre-generte the embeddings before running the tracker.

+Despite the difficulties, we are proud of the progress we have achieved and the insights we have gained.

 <!-- # AB3DMOT